 This study of over 5,000 patients who were initially free of clinical CVD demonstrates a relationship between LV remodeling and subsequent cardiac events.
 Both extremes of remodeling were represented in the sphericity groups, with group 1 (low sphericity) having more conical left ventricles.
 This group probably represents a population with concentric remodeling and hypertrophy, and experienced a higher rate of subsequent recognition of CHD, CVD in general, and HF among initially asymptomatic patients.
 Presumably in this population, HF was the subset with preserved ventricular function.
 The quintile with the highest sphericity had a higher rate of incident HF and AF.
 This is the subset with the more globular LV shape, and although not classified as such, the HF is presumed related to systolic dysfunction.
 In many, but not all analyses, sphericity was an independent predictor of events after adjusting for multiple demographic features and traditional risk factors.
 The role that this observation may play in clinical care is uncertain at this time, but certainly ventricular shape and remodeling may allow identification of subsets of patients at greater or lesser risk of developing specific endpoints for whom therapeutic trials may be considered.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Magnetic Resonance Imaging, Hypertension
+Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Magnetic Resonance Imaging, Hypertension

 Keywords: Atrial Fibrillation, Cardiovascular Diseases, Coronary Artery Disease, Diagnostic Imaging, Diastole, Heart Failure, Hypertension, Hypertrophy, Magnetic Resonance Imaging, Primary Prevention, Risk Factors, Ventricular Remodeling